roanutil/CoreDataRepository/README.md

 CoreData is a great framework for local persistence on Apple's platforms.
 However, it can be tempting to create strong dependencies on it throughout an app.
 Even worse, the `viewContext` runs on the main `DispatchQueue` along with the UI.
 Even fetching data from the store can be enough to cause performance problems.

 The goals of `CoreDataRepository` are:

 - Ease isolation of `CoreData` related code away from the rest of the app.
-- Improve ergonomics by providing an asynchronous API with `Combine`.
+- Improve ergonomics by providing an asynchronous API.
 - Improve usability of private contexts to relieve load from the main `DispatchQueue`.
 - Make local persistence with `CoreData` feel more 'Swift-like' by allowing the model layer to use value types.